What's really stressing you out as you lead?

 Takeaway: A healthy way to manage stress is to rethink and even embrace it

-According to Ivy, “At any day as a leader the number of things coming at you are so many, so complex and they’re not slowing down…The science is also saying that stress has been a consistent part of human nature.
+According to Ivy, “At any day as a leader, the number of things coming at you are so many, so complex and they’re not slowing down…The science is also saying that stress has been a consistent part of human nature.
 And so the solution to try to remove stress from your environment is no longer working; stress is not something to remove, but to accommodate and adjust your life to.”

 When you change your mind about stress, you can change your body’s response to stress.
-Psychologists at Stanford University found evidence that viewing stress as a helpful part of life, rather than as harmful, is associated with better health, emotional well-being and productivity at work.
+Psychologists at Stanford University found evidence that viewing stress as a helpful part of life, rather than as harmful, is associated with better health, emotional well-being, and productivity at work.
 According to their research, viewing stress more positively seems to encourage people to cope in ways that help them thrive, such as tackling the source of stress, building a support system or finding meaning in it.

 Put it into practice: Measure the stress load you’re carrying